Here at My Family Life Insurance, we are asked often about indexed universal life insurance (IUL).

 - the death benefit is income-tax free

-- the cash value grows tax-deferred
+- cash value grows tax-deferred

-Who Could Use an Indexed Universal Life?
+Who Could Use Indexed Universal Life?

-Instead, you need an adequate term life insurance coverage, possibly a small whole life policy for burial insurance (and protected from Medicaid spend down rules), to invest your money for retirement savings or for your children’s college.
+Instead, you need an adequate term life insurance coverage, possibly a small whole life policy for burial insurance (and protected from Medicaid spend down rules), and invest your money for retirement savings or for your children’s college.

 (1) have permanent insurance needs